libigl/libigl/tutorial/tutorial.md

 }
 ```

-The function set_mesh assigns to the viewer the mesh that we want to plot, and
+The function set_mesh copies the mesh into the viewer.
-the last line creates an opengl context and starts the draw loop.
-Additional
+Viewer.launch()  creates a window, an opengl context and it starts the draw loop.
-properties can be plotted on the mesh, and it is also possible to extend the
+Additional properties can be plotted on the mesh (as we will see later),
-viewer with standard OpenGL code.
+and it is possible to extend the viewer with standard OpenGL code.
 Please see the documentation in
 [Viewer.h](../include/igl/Viewer/Viewer.h) for more details.

 ![([Example 102](102_DrawMesh/main.cpp)) loads and draws a